 We were relaxing around the dining room table reminiscing about a couple of mission trips we’d taken, and about present ministry.
-But there was an added layer of thoughtfulness to the conversation as one friend around that table admitted to a loss of purpose due to a critical illness.
-This person who had immeasurable impact in many lives for decades was now pondering what on earth she could do now.
+One friend around that table admitted to a loss of purpose due to a critical illness.
+For decades, this person who had an immeasurable impact in many lives was now pondering what on earth she could do now.
 Was there any difference to be made?
-The illness had snatched the activity that comes with being a missionary.
+The illness had snatched the activity and purpose, which comes with being a missionary.
 Now, the adjustment of fatigue and weakness sent her to bed some days.
-Perhaps she felt defined by the demands of the medical journey and this left her a slave to the unpleasant.
+Perhaps she felt defined by the demands of the medical journey, and this left her a slave to the unpleasant.

-Perhaps as believers in Jesus, we could talk more about heaven.
-After all, that is our real home.
+As believers in Jesus, we could talk more about heaven.
+After all, heaven is our real home.
 Sometimes my mind wonders what my room will look like there.
-Do you wonder this?
+Do you wonder about this?

 “This light momentary affliction is preparing for us an eternal weight of glory beyond all comparison.”
 2 Corinthians 4:17